The Real Friends of WeHo

 The Real Friends of WeHo is an American reality television series that premiered on January 20, 2023, on MTV.

 Background

 A small teaser of the series was released by MTV, on January 5, 2023, showcasing six costars living in West Hollywood, California.
-The series features Brad Goreski, a current judge from Canada's Drag Race; Todrick Hall, a choreographer and internet personality; Dorion Renaud, founder and current CEO of Buttah Skin; Curtis Hamilton, known from television series Insecure; Joey Zauzig, a social media influencer; and Jaymes Vaughan, a television host.
+The series features Brad Goreski, a judge from Canada's Drag Race; Todrick Hall, a choreographer and internet personality; Dorion Renaud, founder and current CEO of Buttah Skin; Curtis Hamilton, known from television series Insecure; Joey Zauzig, a social media influencer; and Jaymes Vaughan, a television host.